Sir Charles Price, 1st Baronet

-Sir Charles Price, 1st Baronet (25 January 1747 – 19 July 1818) was a merchant in the City of London, shipowner Lord Mayor of London and politician.
+Sir Charles Price, 1st Baronet (25 January 1747 – 19 July 1818) was a merchant in the City of London, shipowner, Lord Mayor of London and politician.

 Life and career

 Price was the son of the Rev. Ralph Price, incumbent of Farnborough, Berkshire, and his wife Sarah Richardson.
 He was sent to the city of London, at a young age under the care of an uncle, who lived on Snow Hill.
 Price was a rum and brandy merchant and shipowner with four vessels involved in South Sea whaling.
 He became a wealthy oil-man and banker.

-On the 16th December 1773, at St Michael's, Burleigh Street, Westminster, he married Mary Rugge, with whom he obtained a considerable fortune.
+On 16 December 1773, at St Michael's, Burleigh Street, Westminster, he married Mary Rugge, with whom he obtained a considerable fortune.